Skip to content

 • @Header

-• @Section (incl. zone for use with @Zones, and sticky = true to pin the section card)
+• @Section (incl. zone for use with @Zones, sticky = true to pin the section card, propertyList = true to render every field as a read-only label-left/value-right row with dividers, and frameless = true to drop the section card and its padding)

-• @Zones / @Zone — side-by-side layout zones (columns of sections)
+• @Zones / @Zone — side-by-side layout zones (columns of sections); columns stack vertically when they don’t fit (responsive)

 • @Toc — sticky sections index (table of contents) on a long page; see Sticky sections index